 You use them twice a day for 30 minutes.
 I wore the morning strip on my drive to work and the nighttime strip while I washed my face and puttered around getting ready for bed.
 Yes, they are vaguely annoying and sticky and they feel weird.
 But they don’t really taste like anything and you start seeing results in about a week, which I always found REALLY helped with the motivation and dedication aspects.

 They’ve come down in price since I first started using them, and now Crest seems to offer about a dozen variations on them.
 Whatever.
-The original basic kit (which promises results that last six months) costs a measly $22.
-The premium kit (which promises 12 months of whiter teeth), is only $30.
+The (which promises results that last six months) costs a measly $22.
+The (which promises 12 months of whiter teeth), is only $30.
 I don’t know nothing ’bout all the new-fangled ones like the “premium plus” strips or the “age defying” strips, since we didn’t have them back in my day.
 All we had were basic strips that tasted like paste and we used them while walking in the show uphill both ways AND WE WERE GRATEFUL.

-Aquafresh offers the little dentist-like trays ($32), and Sephora devotes loads of marketing dollars to the GoSMILE system ($89).
+Aquafresh offers the ($32), and Sephora devotes loads of marketing dollars to the GoSMILE system ($89).
 These might work!
 I don’t know!
 Maybe they are even better.
 But personally, when I find something that works and perhaps even defies my expectations, all for a reasonable price, I stick with it.
 One day I would love to scrape $500 together for a bleaching in my dentist’s office, but I’ve been saying that for years now and look!
 I have scraped exactly…uh…four dollars, 15 cents, and four mismatched buttons together.

 So for now?
 Gooooo Whitestrips!
 Yaaay!